 For those with estates expected to be under the exclusion amount, the cliff may not directly impact you and, in fact, the higher New York exclusion amount should be welcome news.
 Nonetheless, it is still important to revisit your estate plan in light of the current exclusion amount.
 Even if the cliff does not impact you, the provisions of your Will or Revocable Trust may operate differently now that the law has changed.

-For example, assume a spouse in New York has a $6,000,000 estate and the Will was signed in 2012 before the new law was enacted.
-Further, assume that the Will directs that a “credit shelter trust” (described below) be funded at the spouse’s death with the state exclusion amount, and that everything else passes outright to the survivor.
-At the time the Will was drafted, the trust would have only been funded with $1,000,000 (the exclusion amount in 2012), and the remaining $5,000,000 would pass outright to the surviving spouse.
-Under the new law, however, the entire $6,000,000 would pass in trust, which may not be desired.
+For example, assume a spouse in New York has a $6,000,000 estate and the Will was signed in 2012 before the new law was enacted, and that spouse makes no lifetime gifts.
+Further, assume that the Will directs that a “credit shelter trust” (described below) be funded at the spouse’s death with the NYS exclusion amount, and that everything else passes outright to the survivor.
+At the time the Will was drafted, the credit shelter trust would have only been funded with $1,000,000 (the NYS exclusion amount in 2012), and the remaining $5,000,000 would pass outright to the surviving spouse.
+Under the current law, however, the entire $6,000,000 would fund the credit shelter trust, which may not be desired.

 What should I do if I might “fall” off the cliff?